Toggle menu

 Usually the political party with the most MPs then forms the government - though two or more parties with a combined majority of MPs may form a coalition government.
 There has to be a general election at least every five years.

-The Lewes District is represented by two parliamentary constituencies - Lewes and Brighton Kemptown.
+The Lewes District is represented by three parliamentary constituencies - Lewes, Brighton Kemptown and Peacehaven, East Grinstead and Uckfield.
 Eastbourne Borough is represented by the Eastbourne constituency.

 By-elections